|Originally Performed By||Phish|

-“Bowie,” one of Phish’s most ambitious compositions, is a lengthy, complex and challenging piece that threads its way through many rhythmic and tonal motifs before dropping precipitously into a jam segment that can go almost anywhere.
+“David Bowie,” one of Phish’s most ambitious compositions, is a lengthy, complex and challenging piece that threads its way through many rhythmic and tonal motifs before dropping precipitously into a jam segment that can go almost anywhere.
 The signature hi-hat prelude cuts through a sometimes-extended passage of space and dissonance (and formerly one of Phish’s favorite places to sneak in Secret Language cues).
 At the end of the intro, Trey signals his band mates with a scratch on his strings, and they’re off.
-Though the spare, Zen-like lyrics that follow are said to hail the glam-rock icon’s 40th birthday, the song’s musical spirit bears little relation to David Bowie’s own work.
+Though the spare, Zen-like lyrics that follow are said to hail the late glam-rock icon’s 40th birthday, the song’s musical spirit bears little relation to David Bowie’s own work.

-Other remarkable versions of “David Bowie” abound, of course.
-Neophytes should start with the crisp and concise album version to get a feel for where composition ends and improvisation begins.
+Other remarkable versions of “David Bowie” abound.
+Neophytes should start with the crisp and concise Junta version to get a feel for where composition ends and improvisation begins.
 Once you’ve got the lay of the land, check out the aggressive 4/17/92 Warfield version, which contains a “Catapult,” and stands as one of the finest jams in a stellar west coast run.
 You might want to graduate from there to the 6/18/94 UIC “Bowie,” which opens with a dramatic “Mind Left Body Jam” and samples “Simple” before splintering into angry chaos.
 Or consider the surgical strike of the 6/30/98 Copenhagen “Bowie,” which takes mere minutes to reduce the Grey Hall to cinders.